Policy 1.1: Graduate Degree Requirements – UW Graduate School Skip to content

 • At least four members of the committee (including the Chair(s), GSR, and one additional Graduate Faculty member) must be physically or virtually present at the General Examination.

-• If the General Examination is satisfactory, the supervisory committee members who participate at the examination sign the committee signature form.
+• If the General Examination is satisfactory, the supervisory committee members who participate in the examination sign the Committee Signature Form.

-• Any members of a supervisory committee who do not agree with the majority opinion are encouraged to submit a minority report to the Dean of the Graduate School.
+• If members of the doctoral supervisory committee do not agree with the majority recommendation concerning the examination, the minority report portion of the Committee Signature Form must be used.

 1.1.4.2 Advancement to Candidacy